Health & Wellness

 We’ve all been there: You look away for 2 seconds and your dog manages to jump up and grab a bite of food off of the counter.
 If that food happened to be a peach, your pet should be fine — just as long as they didn’t eat the pit.

-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains everything you need to know about peaches and their impact on dogs.
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains everything you need to know about peaches and their impact on dogs.

 (Even though peaches are generally safe for your pet, always consult your vet before introducing a new food item to their diet.)

 “Yes, peaches are safe for dogs to eat because they are not toxic and aren’t known to cause health issues,” Dr. McCullough says.
 In addition to being safe for pups, they also contain lots of fiber and vitamin A, which supports dogs’ vision, teeth, coat and skin health.

 While peaches are good for pups to eat, Dr. McCullough says that treats should never exceed 10% of a dog’s daily calories and should be served sparingly.

 And if your dog has a negative reaction after eating a peach, Dr. McCullough says you should contact your veterinarian immediately.
 “Not all dogs will tolerate new foods, including peaches, into their diets,” she adds.
 “Peaches may cause some dogs to have stomach upset including diarrhea or vomiting.”

 Before slicing up a peach, talk to your veterinarian about if they’re safe for your individual dog to enjoy.
 Your veterinarian can also tell you the right serving size for your dog, which depends on their health status, age and size.

 If your veterinarian gives you the OK, it’s best to serve dogs fresh or frozen peaches, Dr. McCullough explains.
 Skip serving dogs canned or dried peaches because they may contain extra sugar or artificial sweeteners, which are unhealthy for dogs.